Chart Color Schemes

 Tocumwal - Finley - Jerilderie is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Tocumwal-Finley-Jerilderie, as per the latest Census, consisted of 91.5% houses and 8.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-This is compared to Non-Metro NSW's 89.8% houses and 10.2% other dwellings.
-Home ownership in Tocumwal-Finley-Jerilderie was at 50.0%, with the rest either mortgaged (29.4%) or rented (20.6%).
-The median monthly mortgage repayment in the area was $1,177, below Non-Metro NSW's average of $1,285.
-The median weekly rent figure was recorded at $200, compared to Non-Metro NSW's $235.
-Nationally, Tocumwal-Finley-Jerilderie's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+The latest Census evaluated dwelling structures in Tocumwal - Finley - Jerilderie as 91.5% houses and 8.6% other dwellings.
+Non-Metro NSW had 89.8% houses and 10.2% other dwellings.
+Home ownership in Tocumwal - Finley - Jerilderie was 50.0%, with mortgaged dwellings at 29.4% and rented dwellings at 20.6%.
+The median monthly mortgage repayment was $1,177, lower than Non-Metro NSW's average of $1,285.
+Median weekly rent in the area was $200, compared to Non-Metro NSW's $235.
+Nationally, Tocumwal - Finley - Jerilderie's mortgage repayments were significantly lower at $1,177 than Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing